IBM/sms-spam-filter-using-hortonworks/README.md

 # Discover, Train and Deploy Spam Filter Model on Hortonworks Data Platform using DSX Local

-The goal of this code pattern is to demonstrate the key integration points that allow data scientists to run IBM's Data Science Experience Local (DSX Local) built on the Hortonworks Data Platform (HDP).
+The goal of this code pattern is to demonstrate how data scientists can leverage remote spark clusters from Hortonworks Data Platform (HDP) to train and deploy a Spam Filter Model using IBM's Data Science Experience Local (DSX Local).

+Spam Filter is a classification model built using natural language processing and machine learning algorithms.
+The model is trained on the [sms spam collection dataset](https://www.kaggle.com/ishansoni/sms-spam-collection-dataset) to classify whether a given text message is spam or ham (not spam).

+There are three different examples or illustrations to the problem:

+* Develop a spam filter model using local spark ML (provided by DSX Local), train and deploy the model leveraging the remote spark in HDP cluster within DSX Local

+* Develop a spam filter model using thrid pary library (Scikit-learn) in DSX Local, train and deploy the model leveraging the compute in remote HDP cluster within DSX Local

+* Package the spam filter model as a python egg in DSX Local, train and deploy the model package levaraging both the remote spark and compute in HDP cluster within DSX Local

 > **What is HDP?** Hortonworks Data Platform (HDP) is a massively scalable platform for storing, processing and analyzing large volumes of data.
 HDP consists of the essential set of Apache Hadoop projects including MapReduce, Hadoop Distributed File System (HDFS), HCatalog, Pig, Hive, HBase, Zookeeper and Ambari.